kmsaidev/euphony-listener/README.md

 ## Architecture
 euphony architecture
 ## Contributing
-Changes  improvements are more than welcome!
+Changes and improvements are more than welcome!
 Feel Free to fork and open a pull request.
 Please make your changes in a specific branch and request to pull into master.
 ## License
 Euphony is licensed under the Apache 2.0 license. (https://github.com/designe/Euphony/blob/master/LICENSE)